luismalves/AndroidWifiWizard/README.md

 # iOS Functions
 For functionality, you need to note the following:
  - Connect/Disconnect only works for iOS11+
+ - Connecting with the prefix of an SSID works for iOS13+
- - Can't run in the simulator so you need to attach an actual device when building with xCode
+ - Can not run in the simulator so you need to attach an actual device when building with Xcode
- - Will ensure 'HotspotConfiguration' and 'NetworkExtensions' capabilities are added to your xCode project
+ - Make sure 'HotspotConfiguration' and 'NetworkExtensions' capabilities are added to your Xcode project
  - To connect to open network omit `ssidPassword` or call with `false`

 ```javascript